 ||A copy is sent to the county sheriff.
 The county sheriff notifies the local law enforcement agency in the petitioner's county.

 |Civil Liability for Violation of Order

-As you can see, Wyoming has a protective order procedure well in place.
-Domestic violence is taken seriously here, as it should.
+Domestic violence is taken seriously in Wyoming.
 Survivors of domestic abuse and those who feel threatened can use protection orders to shield themselves from further harassment and abuse.
-Wyoming also has emergency protection orders, which can be put in place quickly so the threatened person has more time to request a more permanent order.
+Wyoming also has emergency protection orders, which can be put in place quickly, so the threatened person has more time to request a more permanent order.
 Additionally, federal protection order law requires states to honor and enforce valid orders issued by other states.

 Wyoming Protective Orders Laws: Related Resources

 Obtaining and enforcing a protective order can be a legally and emotionally complex process.
 If you would like legal assistance with a protective order matter, you can contact a Wyoming domestic violence attorney.
 You can also visit FindLaw's Orders of Protection and Restraining Orders section for more articles and resources on this topic.